deadsupra/Scion-iA-EBC-Rotors/README.md

 # Scion-iA-EBC-Rotors
 Discussion on Scion iA brake rotor replacement.

+# Reason for replacement
+The reason why I replaced them is due to constant squeak and squealing noise.

+Previously, I had my pads replaced with OE from the Toyota dealership (Mazda pads).
+I had my rotors resurfaced.
+But the rust came back.

+The issue was in cold starts, cold weather, mornings/nights, winter time especially.
+I suspect it was the pads were scratching on the rusted surface but with heat after usage, the pads would stop scratching the rusted area.

+These new rotors don't seem special, so the rust may come back, but I wanted to learn/experience how to replace the rotors myself.

 # ChrisFix Youtube
 I pretty much followed [ChrisFix's guide](https://youtu.be/lU6OKQxSg8U) on changing the brake rotors.
 I used brake lubricant instead of anti-seize.
 It seemed hard to find in stores in-person.